I discovered a bed sheet trick to dry clothes quickly without a dryer – and it's cost-free

 Then, I simply leave my heating on as I normally would and get on with other jobs while the concentrated heat accelerates the drying process.

 However, just as you might need to decode a tumble dryer temperature guide – this trick does come with caution.
-I avoid turning the heat too high (and I don't leave my home) to be sure it doesn't become a fire hazard.
+I avoid turning the heat too high (and I don't leave my home) to be sure it doesn't become a fire hazard, particularly when drying a duvet without a dryer.
 The clothes always dry at a lower temperature than I would normally keep my radiator at, anyway, so running heating at a high temperature is not necessary for success.

 I did, in desperation, invest in the best dehumidifier I could afford some time back, and I keep that running nearby to ensure the moisture is removed from the air as the clothes dry.
-As I am navigating a small space, I need to do everything I can to get rid of condensation inside windows to prevent mold (as I have already used bleach to kill mold once before), and the dehumidifier helps with this hugely.
+As I am navigating a small space, I need to do everything I can to negate the potential risks of drying clothes indoors, by getting rid of condensation inside windows to prevent mold (as I have already used bleach to kill mold once before), and the dehumidifier helps with this hugely.
 However, my friend has also tried this trick without a dehumidifier, so it's still possible to do so without one.

 And if you want to try a similar drying method (without a tumble dryer), James Higgins, a eucalyptus bedding expert, recommends taking your small laundry to the kitchen.